All Episodes

 All right.

-Um, so I'm just going through these questions.
+So I'm just going through these.

 There's a debate about how good parish priests are.

-It's like, well, it's it's certainly better than nothing, and if you have concerns about parish priests, you can go to premarital licensed counselors or whatever it is.
+And if you have concerns about parish priests, you can go to premarital licensed counselors or whatever it is.

-Somebody says, I have a question about the correlation between education, uh education and lower divorce rates, I assume.
+Somebody says, I have a question about the correlation between education, education and lower divorce rates, I assume.

 My understanding is women with higher education have an increased body count as well as get married older.

-Uh that I don't know.
+That I don't know.

 It's a great question.